Laser Needle Therapy – Laser Needle Acupuncture

-Laser needle acupuncture was developed at the Universities of Graz and Paderborn in Germany in 2000 and has already become a central therapy in many European clinics.
+Laser needle acupuncture was developed at the Universities of Graz and Paderborn in Germany in 2000 and is a central therapy in many European clinics.
 Laser needle treatment employs fine optical fibers to deliver highly concentrated laser light, allowing for the simultaneous stimulation of multiple points painlessly and non-invasively.

 In addition to laser therapy’s well known effects to promote biological function, regenerate tissue, reduce inflammation and alleviate pain, the high intensity of laser needles has been documented to produce physiological effects similar to those of traditional metal needles.
 Laser needles may be used as a stand alone treatment and also combined with traditional acupuncture and other methods.
 To learn more about the effects of laser needle acupuncture, see Lasers and De Qi.

 At the Center for Cooperative Medicine we are studying the effects of laser needle therapy in the treatment of pain using Laserneedle-Touch, a 4th generation, German system.

 Orthopedic conditions which may respond positively to laser needle treatment include cervical syndromes, coxarthritis, epicondylitis, fibromyalgia, gonarthrosis, lumbar syndrome, Morbus Bechterew, osteoporosis, periarthritis humerus scapularis, polyarthritis, spinal syndromes, rhizarthritis and tendinitis.